Kino AI Internship— Fall 2024

 Editing long-form video is tedious.
 From conception to color-grading, media management is crucial to an editor's experience.
 It is hard to organize clips, but it is even harder to find the right clips.

-How could we bring transparency to this opaque file management experience?
+Kino saw the opportunity to bring transparency to this opaque file management experience.

 🎬 Section 3 // Let’s set the scene ;)